baskinomics/seek/README.md

 There is no shortage of tools to _find_ a job: LinkedIn, Indeed, Glassdoor, StackOverflow Jobs, etcetera.
 But to date, I have not come across any tools in this specific domain aimed at the job seeker _themselves_.
 Looking for a job, frankly, sucks.
 The goal of `seek` is to reduce the degrees of suck in that experience.

+## Planned Functionality for `v1.0.0`

+Models encapsulating and operations against:
+* Job positions
+* Companies
+* Recruiters
+* Resources
+* Locations
+* Market Value

+Automated retrieval of company metadata:
+* Glassdoor rating
+* LinkedIn URL
+* StackOverflow Jobs URL

+Automated retrieval of job position metadata:
+* Glassdoor estimated salary range or value
+* Glassdoor interview difficulty value for the provided position title

+### Future Vision

+There is a plethora of additional functionality I would like to incorporate into this application, as the `seek` API is being designed currently with the intention of a kick ass client application to consume it.
+Stay tuned for new details.

 ## Notes

 This section is a temporary topic that serves as my personal notepad while I am developing the application.